Rohan-Patil-1/Basic-Bitwise-Operations-in-C/README.md

 ## Overview

 This repository is dedicated to practicing fundamental bitwise operations in the C programming language.
 The goal is to implement various bitwise functions using only specified operators while avoiding pre-built functions or external libraries.
 Each function comes with constraints regarding which operators are permitted, making this an excellent exercise for understanding bitwise manipulations at a low level.

+## System Details:
+OS: OracleLinux 8.10 x86_64
+CPU Model: Intel(R) Xeon(R) Gold 6134 CPU @ 3.20GHz
+vCPU Count: 2
+RAM: 4 GB

 ## Getting Started